 • Use good quality bread.
 Avoid over-processed white bread.
 I use leftover sourdough bread.

 • Some recipes use vegetable oil for this dip.
 Not me.
-I avoid vegetable oils, as a rule, I leave it for dip frying.
+I avoid vegetable oils, as a rule, I leave them for deep frying.
 Extra virgin olive oil tastes better, feels fresher, and is good for you.

 • You can add a clove of garlic with the onion.